 SIMMER the milk in a medium saucepan over medium heat until it just begins to bubble on the edges.
 Stir often so it doesn’t scorch on bottom of pan.

-DISSOLVE the cornstarch in the water in a small cup or bowl.
-Add to the warm milk in the saucepan.
+DISSOLVE the cornstarch in the water in a small cup or bowl and add to the warm milk in the saucepan.
 Stir continuously until sauce is simmering and slightly thickened.
 Remove from heat.

 SERVE topped with bacon, if desired.